-The SCCT minor requires two core courses (6 credits total), two electives (6 credits total), and one practicum (1 credit total).
+The SCCT minor requires two core courses (6 credits total), two electives (6 credits total).
 The goals of the coursework are to broaden your knowledge of crucial theoretical traditions, to help you orient your research in context of the new movements and directions in social, cultural, and critical theories, and to provide tools to advance your individual career as a scholar and professional.
 Please plan your course of study well in advance to take full advantage of this program.

 SCCT 500 in Fall 2018, Leerom Medovoi (English) — Introduction to Social, Cultural, and Critical Theory

 Philosopher Max Horkheimer defined critical theory as a genre of intellectual writing with a definitive purpose, namely to “liberate human being from the circumstances that enslave them.”
 This course will survey the intellectual traditions interested inenvisioning how human beings have come to be repressed, exploited, instrumentalized, disciplined, or otherwise dominated by their own social, cultural, economic or political orders.
 The course will also consider how liberation from such conditions has been differently imagined by these traditions.
 We will read work by such foundational thinkers as G.W.F.
 Hegel, Karl Marx, Friedrich Nietzsche, Sigmund Freud, Franz Fanon, Michel Foucault, Stuart Hall and Judith Butler.
 Traditions we will engage include historical materialism, psychoanalysis, postcolonial and critical race theory, feminism, British cultural studies and queer theory.
 The seminar will rely on intensive group discussion of shared readings.